Kgatliffe/new_weather_data/README.md

 # new_weather_data

 The file is divided into Denver and Crested Butte (I chose Crested Butte for being the snowiest city in the state).
 I did a quick cleanup changing the Na values to zero in rain and snow.
-The only source documentation is at: https://openweathermap.org/history-bulk
+The description of variables is:
+Parameters:
+coord
+coord.lon City geo location, longitude coord.lat City geo location, latitude weather (more info Weather condition codes) weather.id Weather condition id weather.main Group of weather parameters (Rain, Snow, Extreme etc.) weather.description Weather condition within the group weather.icon Weather icon id base Internal parameter main main.temp Temperature.
+The temperature is provided only in Kelvins main.pressure Atmospheric pressure (on the sea level, if there is no sea_level or grnd_level data), hPa main.humidity Humidity, % main.temp_min Minimum temperature at the moment.
+This is deviation from temperature that is possible for large cities and megalopolises geographically expanded (use these parameter optionally).
+The temperature is provided only in Kelvins. main.temp_max Maximum temperature at the moment.
+This is deviation from temperature that is possible for large cities and megalopolises geographically expanded (use these parameter optionally).
+The temperature is provided only in Kelvins. main.sea_level Atmospheric pressure on the sea level, hPa main.grnd_level Atmospheric pressure on the ground level, hPa wind wind.speed Wind speed.
+Unit: meter/sec. wind.deg Wind direction, degrees (meteorological) clouds clouds.all Cloudiness, % rain rain.3h Rain volume for the last 3 hours snow snow.3h Snow volume for the last 3 hours dt Time of data calculation, unix, UTC id City ID name City name cod Internal parameter

+Things Done:

+Removed empty and uneeded columns - Leo
+Replaced NAs with zeros in rain/snow accumulation - Kat Converted temp to Celsius - Leo

+Things Being Done:

+Write script to model on prior values - Lee

+Go to Friday office hours (Leo? and Kat).

+Checking for invalid records - Kat

 Things to Do:

+Logistical model code

-Convert Unix UTC times to Denver standard times (I suggest creating a new column of Denver standard time).
+Convert Unix UTC times to MST (UTC -7) in a separate column

-Write three questions and email them to Audrey Wednesday.

-Go to Friday office hours (Leo and Lee).

-Choose a question to pursue.
-Should we get Audrey's input first?

-I calculate that the records for 3,6,9, and 12 will be found by subtracting,
+Create training and test sets.

+Questions:

+Do we need any day long summary data (max, min, mean etc)?

 Observations: